dwyde/selfie/README.rst

 Intro
 -----
-This is an experiment in self-modifying HTML files, inspired by *TiddlyWiki*.
+This is an experiment in self-contained HTML files, inspired by *TiddlyWiki*.

 The idea is to have a to-do list stored entirely in an HTML file.